chipster/chipster-openshift/k3s/README.md

 bash restart.bash
 ```

+See also the next chapter for instructions how to update the tools-bin package.

 ### Download the tools-bin package

+The tools-bin package contains most of the Chipster analysis tool program binaries and all reference data.
+Its size is about 500 GB and it has hundreds of thousands files.
+Its download can be challenging if the internet connection is less than perfect and also simply creating so many files may take hours on some high-latency file systems.

 When you have checked that the Chipster itself works, you can start the tools-bin download.
+If you are updating your Chipster server, you should check also if there is newer tools-bin version available.
+New analysis tools or new reference genome versions are added in the new tools-bin version.
+Usually most old tools continue working even if you don't update to the latest  tools-bin version.

-There are two ways to do it.
+There are two ways to download the tools-bin.
 This chapter shows the more automatic version, where you simply configure the tools-bin version and the deployment scripts will start a Kubernetes job to do the download.
 Alternatively, you could [mount a host directory](tools-bin-host-mount.md) and then do the download manually.

 To let the deployment scripts do the download, simply run the deployment again, but set the tools-bin version this time.
 Check the latest tools-bin version from the [file list](https://a3s.fi/swift/v1/AUTH_chipcld/chipster-tools-bin/).
 Don't worry if the latest tools-bin version there looks older than the latest Chipster version.
 It probably means only that the tools-bin package hasn't changed since that version.